DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 * send the item(s), including any power chargers, following the instructions provided within the support portal
 * make sure you insure the item(s) and write down the postal or courier tracking number before sending

-If you have any issues accessing or using the support portal, please email [DepartmentforEducation@computacenter.com](mailto:DepartmentforEducation@computacenter.com) with your order tracking number.
+If you have any issues accessing or using the support portal, please email [covid.technology@education.gov.uk](mailto:covid.technology@education.gov.uk) with your order tracking number.

 When returning a device, you should be aware that: